 Dental Crown FAQs

-How long does a dental crown take to adjust to?
+How long does it take to adjust to a dental crown?

-Most patients report it taking about 4 days to adjust to a new crown in their mouth.
-In most cases after 4 days the crown starts to feel like a normal part of the patient’s mouth.
+Most patients report that it takes about four days to adjust to a new dental crown in their mouth.
+It takes time for the crown to be fully cemented on the teeth.
+In most cases, after four days, the crown starts to feel like a normal part of the patient’s mouth.
+It will also feel more natural to bite and chew with the dental crown.

 How long should a crown last on a tooth?

-The lifespan of a crown depends on a variety of factors.
-Depending on a patient’s diet, oral hygiene, and the placement of the crown, a crown can last anywhere between 10-30 years.
+The lifespan of a dental crown depends on a variety of factors.
+Depending on a patient’s diet, oral hygiene, and crown placement, a dental crown can last 10-30 years.

 Is crown removal painful?

-Does the dentist near me numb you for a crown?
+Does the dentist numb you for a crown?

 Can you eat normally with crowns?

-Patients with crowns can eat normally.
-We advise patients to avoid sticky things for at least 24 hours following the procedure.
+Patients with dental crowns can eat normally.
+We advise patients to avoid sticky foods for at least 24 hours after receiving a dental crown.
+This is because the crowns need to settle on the tooth fully.
 Then, patients can eat whatever they choose with caution, as it may take a few days to adjust to your new crown.

 What should I expect after dental crowns?

-After your dentist places a dental crown, you should expect to feel minor discomfort for a few days.
+After your dentist places a crown, you should expect minor discomfort for a few days.
 Within a week or two, most patients report decreased discomfort.
 You can reduce gum swelling by using warm salt water rinses two to three times daily.

-How long should my discomfort last after getting a dental crown?
+How long should my discomfort last after I get a dental crown?

 After placing your crown, you may experience some pain and discomfort for a short time.
 In general, pain should subside after a few weeks.
-If you’re still in a lot of pain after two weeks, call our office for a checkup.
+Call our office for a checkup if you’re still in pain after two weeks.
+Severe and prolonged pain is abnormal.

 Schedule a Dental Exam and Consultation